temporal-sa/temporal-infra-provisioning-demo/README.md

 #### Using a Prefix for Terraform

-Lastly, to make sure that the namespaces and users that are generated from this demo can be attributed to a specific individual, please use the following environment variable to denote your name. _The Terraform configuration will not execute without this value._
+To make sure that the namespaces and users that are generated from this demo can be attributed to a specific individual, please use the following environment variable to denote your name. _The Terraform configuration will not execute without this value._ This is _not_ required for running through the UI, because the UI will take in a prefix and use that as the Terraform prefix.

 ```bash
 export TF_VAR_prefix="neil"